A varied and healthy diet is essential to stay in good health at any age. This is especially true after the age of 40.

-With such a wide range of products, it can be difficult to choose.
+With such a wide range of products available at the pharmacy, it can be difficult to choose.
 Some products are high in calories, protein or fibre, while others are specially formulated for people with diabetes.
 Don’t hesitate to speak to your pharmacist if you need help selecting a product.

-Simply changing your eating habits can help you to maintain a healthy weight: drink plenty of water, eat smaller meals more often, take the time to savour your food, avoid processed foods, and cook more often...
-These are all good examples of measures to take to ensure that you eat well to age well, and live longer!
+Simple changes to your eating habits can help you maintain a healthy weight: make water your main drink, eat smaller meals more often, take the time to savour your food, avoid processed foods, and cook more often...
+These are all good examples of steps to take to ensure that you eat well to age well, and live longer!

 The CFG contains other valuable information.
 It is THEE reference in terms of nutrition for all Canadians.

 Don’t hesitate to speak to your pharmacist for advice on how to stay healthy by choosing a healthy lifestyle.